Volume 4, 2025

 Abstract

-There are a notable advancement in the technology associated with using waste resources to create novel and beneficial products.
-It was demonstrated that the Azadirachta indica kernel component, also known as agriculture industry waste, may be used in a possibly sustainable way for the same purpose.
-Carbon dots (CDs) were made from agricultural waste by direct calcinations, then their surface was modified using diethylamine, sodium methoxide, and alcoholl to produce waste seed-derived luminous surface-quaternized CDs (Ai-CDs).
-They were used as a fluorescent nano switch to detect inorganic contaminants because of their strong photostability, excitation-dependent emission, and great water solubility, for example, ions of cadmium [Cd(II)] and arsenic [As(III)] in aqueous solutions.
-Ai-CDs may measure Cd+2 and As3+ concentrations by quenching luminescence ("turn-off"), and when compared to other metal ions, cupric ions selectively overpower fluorescence ("turn-on") for sensing.
-In present scenarios, the current method offers the benefits of quick reaction times as well as great selectivity and sensitivity.
-The CDs can absorb Cd2+ and As3+, which would cause a sharp dimming of fluorescence.
-Consequently, this unique characteristic was utilized to exclude and identify these Al3+, Cd2+, Mn2+, Ni2+, Co2+, Cu2+ and Cu+ ions, with detection limits of 5 μM to 120 μM correspondingly.
-Here, we demonstrate the heavy metal sensing activity of CDs from their salt solutions to project CDs as environmental friendly metal ion detecting agent.
-The MTT assay carried out on healthy splenocyte cells reveals that the CDs are largely non-Cytotoxicity and further it can be used for the diagonestic purposes to protect different organ diseases.
+There have been notable advancements in the technology associated with using waste resources to create novel and beneficial products.
+This study demonstrates that the kernel part of Azadirachta indica (Neem) seeds can be sustainably used for this purpose.
+Carbon dots (CDs) of approximately ca. 4–8 nm in size were synthesized from the kernel Azadirachta indica seeds through calcination, followed by surface modification using diethylamine, sodium methoxide, and alcohol.
+This produced waste seed-derived luminous surface-quaternized CDs (Ai-CDs).
+These CDs were used as a fluorescent nanoprobe to detect inorganic contaminants at concentrations ranging from low (5 μM) to high (120 μM), due to their strong photostability and excitation-dependent emission in aqueous solutions.
+Ai-CDs were used to measure the levels of Cd+2 and As3+ in solution through quenching of luminescence intensity (“turn-off”), while cupric ions (Cu+2) selectively increased fluorescence (“turn-on”) for sensing.
+The current method of synthesising CDs offers quick reaction times, along with great selectivity and sensitivity.
+The CDs preferentially absorbed Cd2+ and As3+, causing a sharp dimming in fluorescence intensity by 27% and 30%, respectively.
+In contrast, for Cu+2 and Cu+ the fluorescence intensity was enhanced.
+Consequently, this unique characteristic was utilized to exclude and identify Al3+, Cd2+, Mn2+, Ni2+, Co2+, Cu2+, and Cu+ ions, with detection limits ranging from 5 μM to 120 μM.
+Furthermore, we demonstrated the heavy metal ion sensing activity of CDs from their salt solutions, highlighting their potential as environmentally friendly metal ion detection agents.
+A cell viability assay was carried out, revealing that the CDs are non-toxic.

 Supplementary files